 asdf-ecl and its short-lived successor asdf-bundle are no more, having been replaced by code now built into ASDF 3.
 Moreover, the name of the bundle operations has changed since ASDF 3.1.3.

-And yet, the feature is not enabled to be used by load-system by default on ECL as originally intended, because of a bug in ECL itself found during testing.
+Starting with ASDF 3.2.0, load-system will once again use load-bundle-op instead of load-op on ECL, as originally intended by asdf-ecl authors, but disabled for a long time due to bugs in both ECL and ASDF.

-Some of the bundle operations were renamed after ASDF 3.1.3, and the old names have been removed.
+Note that some of the bundle operations were renamed after ASDF 3.1.3, and the old names have been removed.
 Old bundle operations, and their modern equivalents are:

-- fasl-op is now compile-bundle-op - load-fasl-op is now load-bundle-op - binary-op is now deliver-asd-op - monolithic-fasl-op is now monolithic-compile-bundle-op - monolithic-load-fasl-op is now monolithic-load-bundle-op - monolithic-binary-op is now monolithic-deliver-asd-op
+- fasl-op is now compile-bundle-op

+- load-fasl-op is now load-bundle-op

+- binary-op is now deliver-asd-op

+- monolithic-fasl-op is now monolithic-compile-bundle-op

+- monolithic-load-fasl-op is now monolithic-load-bundle-op - $\bullet \ {\tt monolithic-binary-op} \ is \ {\tt now} \ {\tt monolithic-deliver-asd-op}$